-This seven layer dip recipe has evolved over the years.
-In the original recipe three of the seven layers had mayonnaise…a lot of mayonnaise!
+This seven-layer dip recipe has evolved over the years.
+In the original recipe, three of the seven layers had mayonnaise…a lot of mayonnaise!
 I have a feeling the original recipe came from an era when mayo was a staple and could be found in just about everything.
-I did a little internet digging and there was literally a whole generation that was obsessed with mayo!
-If you had a Betty Crocker cookbook from the 60’s and 70’s you would quickly discover that the mayo obsession was a real thing.
-For a funny, (or gross) read on the subject, check out Groovy History.
-Anyways, I digress…All that to say I’ve updated this recipe by completely removing the mayo from this recipe and I don’t regret it one bit.
-Not only are the flavors now more bold, the recipe as a whole is healthier with less fat and calories.
-I’ve gotten rave reviews on this updated version and most importantly my family loves it.
+I did a little internet digging, and there was literally a whole generation obsessed with mayo!
+If you had a Betty Crocker cookbook from the ’60s and ’70’s you would quickly discover that the mayo obsession was a real thing.
+For a funny (or gross) read on the subject, check out Groovy History.
+Anyways, I digress…All that to say, I’ve updated this recipe by completely removing the mayo from this recipe, and I don’t regret it one bit.
+Not only are the flavors now more bold, the recipe as a whole is also healthier with less fat and calories.
+I’ve gotten rave reviews on this updated version, and most importantly, my family loves it.

 How to Make Seven Layer Dip:

 Layer 1: Drain the can of Rotel Diced Tomatoes and Green Chilies, then mix it together with a can of refried beans.
-Spread evenly into the bottom of a 7in x 11in serving dish or something of equivalent size.
+Spread evenly into the bottom of a 7-inch x 11-inch serving dish or something of equivalent size.

 Layer 5: For the shredded cheese layer, any mixture of cheese will work.
 And you can use more to suit your preference.
-I like to use a Mexican mix, which is a combination of 4 cheeses; Monterey Jack, Mild Cheddar, Queso Quesadilla and Asadero Cheese.
+I like to use a Mexican mix, which is a combination of 4 kinds of cheese; Monterey Jack, Mild Cheddar, Queso Quesadilla, and Asadero Cheese.
 Just sprinkle it evenly over the salsa.

 Cover the entire dish in plastic wrap and refrigerate until ready to serve.